Becoming a Foster

-Fostering is a crucial part of the animal rescue world
+Fostering is a huge part of the animal rescue world

-Fostering highly increases an animal’s chance of getting adopted.
-Animals in foster care tend to be better socialized, better adjusted to living as a pet.
-It also helps potential adopters get to see what a great personality the animal has in a home setting.
+Fostering highly increases an animal's chance of getting adopted.
+Animals in foster care tend to be better socialized and better adjusted to living as a pet.
+It also helps potential adopters to see what a great personality the animal has in a home setting.

-You feel good, your shelter or rescue group helps more animals, and your foster pet is happy, healthy, and well-socialized.
-Talk about win-win-win!
+YOU feel good!
+Your shelter or rescue group helps more animals and your foster pet is happy, healthy and well-socialized.
+Talk about a win-win-win!!

 NCCR allows you to choose a dog to foster that best matches your interest - puppy or adult, a dog that needs to be re-homed or one that was abandoned.
 NCCR pays for all expenses related to your foster dog, including food, vaccinations a crate and toys.
 The foster parent provides the love and support needed for the dog to adjust to a home environment until a forever family adopts the dog.